 Only 16 miles from Santa Cruz, California, and within easy day-trip reach of San Francisco and Monterey, Sunset State Beach provides a diversity of experiences.

-Not only does the State Beach provide 3 miles of unspoiled Pacific coastline for visitors to enjoy, but also the approximately 167-acre park contains four separate habitats to observe: coastal scrub, coastal woodlands, coastal marshland, and sand dunes.
+The State Beach provides 3 miles of unspoiled Pacific coastline for visitors to enjoy.
+The approximately 167-acre park contains four separate habitats to observe: coastal scrub, coastal woodlands, coastal marshland, and dunes.

-Just south of the agricultural community of Watsonville, California and on the grounds of an old dairy farm, Sunset State Beach has bluffs that support sand dunes which slope down to the shore.
+Just south of the agricultural community of Watsonville, California, and on the grounds of an old dairy farm, Sunset State Beach has bluffs that support dunes that slope down to the shore.